pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/new-release-playbook.md

 1. Pray.
 1. When the production job finishes, you should have a search-enabled site.
 Now Concourse manages everything, so no more manual app pushes.

+## Step Five: Update Dropdown Menus in Older PCF Versions

+Update the previous versions of the PCF Core book to display the new version in their dropdown menus:

+1. Navigate to `docs-book-pivotalcf` and check out the branch with the immediately preceding version, such as `1-9`.
+1. Open the `config.yml` and make the following changes:
+	1. Update `latest_stable_version`.
+	1. Add the `url_prefix` and `display_name` for the new version under `local_header_version_list`.

-## Step Five: Move PCF-Not-So-Current to cf-previous-versions pipeline
+## Step Six: Move PCF-Not-So-Current to cf-previous-versions pipeline

 1. Change into `concourse-scripts-docs`.
 1. Move the directory that contains the not-so-current group from `cf-current` to `cf-previous-versions`.
 For example: